-- Assent will be documented. - If so, the process to document assent.
+- Assent will be documented. - o If so, the process to document assent.

-Even when the IRB determines that the subjects are capable of assenting, the IRB may still waive the assent requirement under circumstances detailed in the Waiver of Informed Consent section of Policy 5.
+Even when the IRB determines that the subjects are capable of assenting, the IRB may still waive the assent requirement under circumstances detailed in Section 5.10 Waiver of Informed Consent.